Image & Video APIs

 Tip

-Remember that the order of props in the CldImage component doesn't guarantee the order of transformations in the URL.
+The order of props in the CldImage component doesn't guarantee the order of transformations in the URL, which may impact how your asset is rendered.
 To ensure the order of transformations, use raw transformations or a named transformation.

 Named transformations